AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/settings.md

 # Settings {#settings}

-Account settings for Managers in Learning Manager.
+Account settings for Managers in Captivate Prime.

-View your profile information, add/change profile photo, and modify **About me** content.
+View your profile information, add/change profile photo, and modify&nbsp;**About me**&nbsp;content.

+## Account settings {#accountsettings}

-1. Click the drop-down arrow at the upper-right corner, adjacent to your photo/account and choose Profile **Settings**.
+1. Click the drop-down arrow at the upper-right corner, adjacent to your photo/account and choose Profile **Settings** `.`

-1. From the pop-up dialog, you can add/change a photo by hovering the mouse and by clicking **Edit** in the profile photo area.
+1. From the pop-up dialog,&nbsp;you can add/change a photo by hovering the mouse and by clicking&nbsp;**Edit**&nbsp;in the profile photo area.
-1. Add/modify About me content by clicking the text area below it.
+1. Add/modify&nbsp;About me&nbsp;content by clicking the text area below it.
-1. Click **Save**.
+1. Click&nbsp;**Save**.